 Task Force on the Availability of Authorised Medicines for Human and Veterinary Use

-EMA and the HMA created a task force in December 2016 to provide strategic support and advice to tackle disruptions in supply of human and veterinary medicines and ensure their continued availability.
+EMA and the HMA created a task force in December 2016 to provide strategic support and structural solutions to tackle disruptions in the supply of medicines and ensure their continued availability in the EU.

 For more information, see: